 What are the London Underground opening and closing times?

-London Underground opening times vary slightly from line to line, but the first London subway trains normally start running around 5am, from Monday to Saturday, with reduced operating hours on Sunday.
+London Underground opening times vary slightly from line to line, but the first Tube trains normally start running around 5am from Monday to Saturday, with reduced operating hours on Sunday.

-London metro trains normally run until around midnight.
-Check with staff at the particular tube station you plan on using to find out exactly when the last train runs.
+The London Underground normally runs until around midnight.
+Check signage or with staff at the particular Tube station you plan on using to find out exactly when the last train is.

 How accessible is the London Underground?